Mr. Stuart Hall — Head of School

 Caitlin Wynne — Manager

-I been working with children for the last two years since finishing my practicum at the JK in the summer 2014.
-I have always had a passion for working with children , helping them to learn and grow.
-In my free time I enjoy being outside, walking the beach, hiking and camping with my family.
-I joined the JK in May 2016 and I’m excited to get to know all the children and families.
+Cindy has been working with the JK children for the last four years since finishing her practicum in the summer of 2014.
+She has always had a passion for working with children , helping them to learn and grow.
+In her free time she enjoys being outside, walking the beach, hiking and camping with her family.

 Grade 1 Teacher

 After teaching at a Montessori school in Prince George and having a variety of teaching positions at CCCS; including Primary French and Faith teacher, I am thrilled to have settled into teaching Grade 1.
 I enjoy being active and being outside.
 As a teacher I believe that it is my responsibility to infuse outdoor and indoor teaching methods so that students will be able to make connections to the natural world around them.
 In addition, I believe that the more opportunities students have to experience the natural world in a positive setting, the more they will learn to respect nature and foster environmental awareness.

 I am really thrilled to join the Christ Church Cathedral School community to teach Grade 3!
 I worked for many years as an opera and concert soloist (mezzo-soprano), overlapping my singing for the past ten years with various supporting roles at 3 different Independent schools, one in England, and two here in Victoria.
 I attended an Anglican cathedral school from age 10-18 and was also associated with the Winchester Cathedral community in the UK for many years, before moving to Canada in 2001 with my husband and two children.
 I hold a degree in Theology from Exeter University and a B.Ed from UVic.
 I look forward to sharing my love of books, music, and nature with my students.